 The famous Hurtigruten vessels have been transporting visitors along Norway's magnificent West coast for over 100 years.
 This voyage takes you north from the beautiful, historic city of Bergen to Kirkenes in the far Arctic wilderness.
 Sailing through beautiful fjords and past many islands, explore the rugged coastline and a collection of the country's natural wonders.
-There is also the chance to enjoy various excursions en route.
+There is also the chance to enjoy various optional excursions en route.

 Your seven day journey to the high north starts in Bergen, a city surrounded by seven mountains.
 After embarkation enjoy a tasty dinner buffet, based on the best ingredients from the coast.
 We sail north from Bergen along the Hjeltefjord, the same route the Vikings once sailed to the Shetland Islands and beyond – we are heading to the high north.
 Spend the rest of the evening relaxing as you take in the spectacular landscapes, either from deck or in one of the panorama lounges.

 Day 2 A day for masterpieces: Florø to Molde